 pH shock is caused when the pH of the water in the aquarium suddenly changes.
 A common example of this is when you first bring fish home.
 Your pH may be very different from the pH of the water used in the shop.
 This means that when your new fish enters your tank, there is a large, sudden change in pH, which causes shock.

 Another example is when adding wood to an aquarium.
-Aquarium wood can lower pH, usually, this is gradual but if you add a lot of new wood at once, the change can be quick enough, and large enough, to cause pH shock.
+Aquarium wood can lower pH, usually this is gradual but if you add a lot of new wood at once and have low KH, the change can be quick enough, and large enough, to cause pH shock.
 I came across just such an incident earlier this week which I’ll show you more on below.

 Old tank syndrome

 Like new tank syndrome, old tank syndrome is pretty common and is another reason that your pH can change.
 Over time, the KH (alkalinity) value of your water can drop, this means that the waters ability to buffer, and therefore keep a stable pH, is diminished.
 This can cause a drop in the pH of your aquarium causing it to acidify.

 The solution to this is relatively simple and prevention is always better than the cure.
 Regular maintenance and water tests are the best method of prevention.
 Regular testing will enable you to notice early on if your parameters are changing, but regular water changes should prevent that from happening as the new water replenishes your KH value.

 If you are unlucky enough to be struck by old tank syndrome, you will need to perform small, regular water changes (10-15% daily) whilst regularly testing your water.
 Doing a large water change may have a similar effect to pH shock on the wellbeing of your fish, as the water conditions will change too quickly after having been degrading for a while.
 (This is different to the treatment for a sudden change, which I will cover below).